Eschatologue/CM_wiki/docs/lore/antares/nation/london.md

 ## Overview

 *"You will find no sorcery in Albion, no incantations whispered into the wind, no divine miracles granted by the gods.
 We build our future with steel and toil, not superstition."*
-— Lord Commander Elias Hargrove, addressing foreign emissaries { .quote }
+— **Commander Elias Hargrove**, addressing foreign emissaries { .quote }

 The **Dominion of Albion**, known colloquially as **London**, stands as the pinnacle of industry and military discipline in Antares.
 While other nations wield magic and tradition, Albion’s strength lies in unyielding pragmatism and technological ingenuity.
-Towering cities of glass and iron dominate its skyline, a testament to the resilience of a people who arrived with nothing and forged an empire from the ruins of their past.
+Towering edifices of steel and glass dominate its skyline, while airships swarms between its crevices.
+Albion's industry thunders.

 ## History

 ### Origins and Emergence

 *"One day, the Northern Gate opened, and they came—haggard, wounded, desperate.
 We thought them beggars, vagrants.
 We were wrong."*
-— Archmage Elarion Sampo, Council of Elders
+— **Archmage Elarion Sampo**, Council of Elders
 { .quote }

 The origins of Albion remain an enigma even to this day.
 The elves, meticulous in their record-keeping, were the first to document their arrival.
 A monumental stone gateway—silent for untold centuries—suddenly came to life.
 The great statue that stood as its sentinel stirred, its hollow eyes glowing as the doors groaned open.